bdereims/tkia/README.md

 ## Ecosystem
-- [Metanext](https://www.metanext.com/) one of our partner on Tanzu
+- [Metanext](https://www.metanext.com/) one of our partners on Tanzu

 ## VMworld 2020 Sessions
 [Register and Schedule](https://www.vmworld.com/en/index.html) your VMworld sessions, it's free of charge.